Symfony HttpCache Configuration

 new CustomTtlListener('My-TTL-Header');

 The custom header is removed before sending the response to the client.
+You can enable keeping the custom header with the keepTtlHeader parameter:

 Debugging